 Let's start with the basic parameters that drove our decision:

 We firmly believe that to be safe, short-handed crews must be able to do their navigation in the cockpit without having to scamper down to a below-deck chart table every few minutes.
-This meant that a cheap generic laptop computer was out and we would need to buy a screen or plotter that was waterproof and daylight readable.

 Large Screen Size

 After experimenting, we established that our ability to keep in touch with where it’s at is dependent on viewing a certain minimum area around us on the chart without panning or zooming.
 Therefore, we decided we needed a good resolution screen with a minimum size of 15 inches (38 cm) measured diagonally.

 Quick and convenient operation is vital, since the more time we spend fiddling around with electronics, the less time we are looking up at the real world.
 Therefore, we wanted a full keyboard and mouse.

 We slowly came to the same conclusion.
 We have both a PC running Maptech and a Mac running MacENC.
 Both are good for planning and checking a proposed route.

 After a couple of years of running below we opted for the Standard Horizons 300 CPI plotter and hooked up a Miltech AIS in the cockpit.

 I know it is a little low budget but, wow, what a difference.

 With 3 separate electronic nav programs and back up paper charts, not to mention a couple of hand held GPS units, we feel we have enough stuff helping us.